Quick energy saving tips for SMEs

 11 simple ways to help your small business save energy today

-So, how exactly can your business start saving money right now and how can you be more conscious about your energy habits?
-Have a read of the energy saving tips below to find out.
+So, how exactly can your business start to save money right now and how can you be more conscious about your energy habits?
+Have a read of the energy-saving tips below to find out.

 1. Assess when you’re heating your premises

-Think about when you use your energy the most and weigh up if you really need to heat your building at those particular times.
+Think about when you most use electricity and gas at your business and weigh up if you really need to heat your premises at those particular times.

 A lot of business owners pay a standard tariff to heat their premises but find that the building is being heated overnight or when rooms are empty.
 This can be a huge waste of money and you could be saving hours of energy by only heating the building in the daytime or when rooms are in use.
 If you do need to heat your building overnight-say you have shift workers in the building-then it could be worth considering a time of use tariff that offers cheaper rates at certain times.